Abrar2652/Abrar2652.github.io/_pages/about.md

 <br>

-## Challenges
+## Overcoming Academic and Research Challenges During COVID-19

 **Navigating Academic Challenges During COVID-19:**
 In March 2020, our university was declared closed due to COVID-19 for an unknown time.
 The authority was not optimistic about holding classes or exams online.
 It took almost 3-4 months to hold the first online class.
 KUET authority was not interested in arranging online exams.
 So, they decided to take 2 semesters of 2nd year online without having any exams for 2 years.
 Since the COVID situation was not improving even after finishing the 2nd, both semester finals were taken online at once: first 2nd term followed by 1st term.
 These arbitrary, uncertain decisions impacted my overall academic performance due to my strong shift of focus to AI/ML research within these 2 years.
 Nevertheless, I maintained to be among the top 3 in my department.

 **Balancing Prestigious Opportunities and Academic Obligations During COVID-19:**
-During COVID, as the first Bangladeshi undergraduate student, I got a fully-funded research internship offer at OIST (Japan).
+During COVID-19, as the first Bangladeshi undergraduate student, I got a fully-funded research internship offer at OIST (Japan).
 However, KUET does not allow such visits without academic influence.
 Specifically, since I was the department first at that time and had the best CGPA among all 7 departments of mechanical faculty, my professors suggested me not to drop the semester as it might cause problems in getting a teaching offer from my university.
 This dilemma put extra mental stress on my academic life, and I negotiated with OIST to continue my full-time research remotely; at the same time, I appeared in online classes and exams at KUET, both continuing simultaneously.
 Nevertheless, I managed to excel both in my academics and research.